 Boneless Leg of Lamb Roast

-- 4-5 lbs boneless leg of lamb
+- 4-5 pounds boneless leg of lamb

-- 5-7 large garlic cloves cut into slivers
+- 5-7 large garlic cloves, cut into slivers

-- 2 tbsp olive oil extra virgin
+- 2 tablespoons olive oil, extra virgin

-- 2 tbsp rosemary dried
+- 2 tablespoons rosemary, dried

-- 1 1/4 tsp salt
+- 1 1/4 teaspoons salt

-- Ground black pepper to taste
+- Ground black pepper, to taste

 Roasted Potatoes After (Optional)

-- 2 lbs potatoes cubed
+- 2 pounds potatoes, cubed

-- 2 large carrots sliced
+- 2 large carrots, sliced

-- 1/2 tbsp garlic powder
+- 1/2 tablespoon garlic powder

-- 3/4 tsp salt
+- 3/4 teaspoon salt

-- Groudn black pepper
+- Ground black pepper

 Instructions